 Difficulty: Easy

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-32. Miguel Hernandez, Senior Vice President of Human Resources at Memorial Hospital, is exploring the usage of nursing over-time hours in the emergency department during the last operating year (January 1, 2012, through December 31, 2012).
-Miguel intends to survey the emergency department nurses regarding their perception of over-time needs.
-For this survey y the set of all emergency department nurses who worked at Memorial Hospital during the last operating year is _________.
+58. Miguel Hernandez, Senior Vice President of Human Resources at Memorial Hospital, is exploring the usage of nursing overtime hours in the emergency department during the last operating year (January 1, 2018, through December 31, 2018).
+Miguel intends to survey the emergency department nurses regarding their perception of overtime needs.
+For this survey the set of all emergency department nurses who worked at Memorial Hospital during the last operating year is _________.

 a) a parameter